Physiotherapy Act, 1991, S.O. 1991, c. 37Skip to content

 Scope of practice

-3. The practice of physiotherapy is the assessment of neuromuscular, musculoskeletal and cardio respiratory systems, the diagnosis of diseases or disorders associated with physical dysfunction, injury or pain and the treatment, rehabilitation and prevention or relief of physical dysfunction, injury or pain to develop, maintain, rehabilitate or augment function and promote mobility.
-2009, c.
-26, s.
-22 (1).
+3. The practice of physiotherapy is the assessment of physical function and the treatment, rehabilitation and prevention of physical dysfunction, injury or pain, to develop, maintain, rehabilitate or augment function or to relieve pain.
+1991, c.
+37, s.
+3.

 Board continued as College